Where: Online

 Experiment with new ways to depict people in your novel, thinking about psychology, action, viewpoints and retrospection.
 How do you create genuine, true-to-life characters that feel emotionally resonant?
 We will read and learn from Weather by Jenny Offill.

 Looking back, looking forward.
 Many projects slow in the middle.
 It can be exciting to recognise the moment of change at this point as well as the importance of perseverance in long-form prose.
 For this and future projects, how can you learn to distinguish a rough patch from an impassable bog, and what is the compassionate and constructive response to each?
-Meet with Sarah Moss for a one-on-one tutorial, reflect on your progress, and learn from Spent Light by Lara Pawson.
+Meet with your tutor for a one-on-one tutorial, reflect on your progress, and learn from Spent Light by Lara Pawson.

 Become more clear-thinking in the way you use tension and pace in your novel, and play with their effect on your reader.
 We will look at balancing tension, pace and patience, and read and reflect on We Have Always Lived in the Castle by Shirley Jackson.
 Attend a group Zoom call with a guest author.